Skip to content

 Self-Employed Optimization

-• Calculate maximum profit-sharing contribution (20% of net SE income)
+• Calculate maximum profit-sharing contribution (generally up to 20% of net self-employment income)

 • Consider defined benefit plan if high income (50+)

-• Make employer contributions by tax filing deadline
+• Make employer contributions by tax filing deadline, including extensions if applicable

 Catch-Up Contribution Strategy (Age 50+)